jfgid/TagSystem/README.md

         cout << "last: " << res << endl;
 ...
 ```
 The second argument of the *genNextTag* function is useless, so it is unnamed.
 The drawback of this implementation, besides its inefficiency, is that a vector with an appropriate size must be created before running the accumulate algorithm.
+The small benefit is that this vector could be scanned after the computation to process the generated words.

 ### By using an infinite range
 File "genTagSequence.cpp"